kylehodrick/kylehodrick.github.io/index.md

 ## Career Objectives

-I am pursuing a career in finance, with a focus in ivestment research, asset management, or financial anlysis.
+I am pursuing a career in finance, with a focus in investment research, asset management, or financial anlysis.
 My goal is to develop a strong foundation in both traditional finance and data-driven decision-making.
 I'm especially interested in working with teams that value critical thinking, long-term strategy, and client-focused solutions.
 Through internships, coursework, and personal projects, I aim to deepen my understanding financial markets, portfolio construction, and financial modeling.

 ---